iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 > Be aware that you run the risk of not getting a diagnosis.
 You will still pay for advice that isn't helpful to your problem...<br> :date: __2020-12-21 18:04:17__

 > Have used this app before with zero issues.
 And then yesterday came and I have an appt.
 That appointment goes just fine and doctor says she will call me in a script which was the reason for appt - med refill.
 Usually within less than an hour the full summary is written by doc and posted on app for me and then the script is called in NONE OF THIS HAS HAPPENED.
 I have submitted questions for customer service for help and no one answers me.
 At all.
 Over 24 hours has passed and radio silence. ......<br> :date: __2020-12-20 05:49:48__

-> Dr. Phil said that his app covered Medicare specifically Mental Health appointments during the pandemic... it does not cover Medicare!
-I deleted it immediately it was a lie.<br> :date: __2020-12-19 16:57:48__